Qiskit-Extensions/mthree/README.md

 Matrix-free Measurement Mitigation (M3).

 M3 is a measurement mitigation technique that solves for corrected counts using a dimensionality reduction step followed by a simple iterative method that nominally converges in O(1) steps, and can be computed in parallel.
-For example, M3 can compute corrections on 30 qubit GHZ problems in under one second on a quad-core machine (depending on the number of unique bitstrings in the output).
+For example, M3 can compute corrections on 42 qubit GHZ problems in under two seconds on a quad-core machine (depending on the number of unique bitstrings in the output).

 ## Installation